AndyButland/UmbracoPersonalisationGroups/ReadMe.md

      - Added support for override of region names used geographical region matching
 - 1.0.5
     - Namespaced controllers in route configuration to avoid clashes with any controllers with the same name in solutions using the package (PR #23).
+- 1.0.6
+    - Amended behaviour of cookie handling to check and write cookie values also to HttpContext.Current.Items, such that a set cookie can be read in the same request.
+Previous behaviour can be restored via the `personalisationGroups.disableHttpContextItemsUseInCookieOperations` configuration key.
 - 2.0.0
     - Release supporting Umbraco 8
 - 2.0.1